 Why is the Discovery Centre being built?

-At the moment, we don’t have adequate facilities for the large numbers of annual visitors we welcome on the reserve, including parties of schoolchildren.
+In the past, we have not had adequate facilities for the large numbers of annual visitors we welcome on the reserve, including parties of schoolchildren.
 The same is true for staff and volunteers.
 The nature reserve is vast, and it needs somewhere accessible, that offers shelter in all weathers, and has facilities including toilets, all of which enable everyone to enjoy our reserve, all year round.

 Parking for the reserve will be directed to the existing car parks in Rye Harbour, Rye and Winchelsea Beach.
 The brown tourism signs direct people to Rye Harbour.
 The car park and toilets there are run by Icklesham Parish Council.
 There would be potential greater capacity in the car park if it was white lined.
 We appreciate that at peak times there are too many cars for the parking spaces available in all of Rother District and we are working with the Sussex Community Rail Partnership to promote visiting by rail on our website and in our literature.

 The email address for Baxall for this project is email@example.com

 The email address for the Rye Harbour Nature Reserve staff team is RHNRoffice@sussexwt.org.uk